mcguinness/saml-idp/README.md

 ## Signing Certificate

-You must generate a self-signed certificate for the IdP.

-    openssl req -x509 -new -newkey rsa:2048 -nodes -subj '/C=US/ST=California/L=San Francisco/O=JankyCo/CN=Test Identity Provider' -keyout idp-private-key.pem -out idp-public-cert.pem -days 7300

-The signing certificate public key must be sepcified as a file path or PEM string using the `cert` argument The signing certificate private key must be sepcified as a file path or PEM string using the `key` argument
+The signing certificate public key must be specified as a file path or PEM string using the `cert` argument

+The signing certificate private key must be specified as a file path or PEM string using the `key` argument

 ### Passing key/cert pairs from environment variables